 Life Insurance Glossary

 Insurance can be tricky whether you're a first-time buyer or you've had a policy for years.
 Many people don't even know most of the benefits of their policy or understand the terms and conditions when they sign their name and pay the premium.
-Here's a few things about insurance policies that everyone needs to know - and in simple terms!
+Here's a few things about life insurance policies that everyone needs to know - and in simple terms!

-With everything in life - at least the things that are complicated - the first thing you need to do is familiarise yourself with some of the insurance jargon and what it means.
+With everything in life - at least the things that are complicated - the first thing you need to do is familiarize yourself with some of the insurance jargon and what it means.